ØComplexity Principles#

 • Make use of open standards supported by FOSS software implementations.
 This so you do not have an vendor lock in when you do want it.

-• All basic tests should be automated when possible.
+• All basic tests SHOULD be automated when possible.
 Nowadays every serious business IT system must meet an enormous amount of explicit and implicit standards and requirements.
 E.g. for safety, security, privacy and of course error free is always nice to have.
 Implementing changes is not always hard.
 But validating that changes have no negative impact on other system part is.
 So to minimize business and human risks you SHOULD make a difference by automating testing whenever possible.

 Make sure you can manage IT!#